Alexandre LacazetteFrench Footballer

 Lacazette ended his first campaign in England with 14 goals in 32 games in all competitions.

-Lacazette was a regular in the France youth set up given his fine performances for Lyon from an early age.
+Lacazette was a regular in the France youth set-up following his fine performances for Lyon from an early age.

-He helped France to reach the Under-17 European Championship final before losing to Spain in 2008.
+He helped France to reach the Under-17 European Championship final before they lost to Spain in 2008.
 He scored a goal against the Republic of Ireland group stage.

 Lacazette and his France team-mates managed to exact revenge in the Under-19 European Championship in 2010 when he netted the winning goal in a 2-1 victory over Spain in the final.